About Fannin County

 Property & Public Records

-Property and land records for Fannin County are maintained by the Fannin County Clerk, who serves as the County Recorder, located at 101 E. Sam Rayburn Drive, Suite 201, Bonham, TX 75418, phone (903) 583-7455.
-The County Clerk's office records and indexes deeds, deeds of trust, mortgages, releases, liens (including mechanics liens, tax liens, and judgment liens), easements, right-of-way documents, plat maps, subdivision records, oil and gas leases, and other instruments affecting real property.
+Property and land records for Fannin County are maintained by Fannin County Clerk, who is the County Recorder, located at 101 E. Sam Rayburn Drive, Suite 201, Bonham, TX 75418 Fannin County Clerk's office records and indexes deeds, deeds of trust, mortgages, releases, liens (including mechanics liens, tax liens, and judgment liens), easements, right-of-way documents, plat maps, subdivision records, oil and gas leases, and other instruments affecting real property.
+Texas is a race-notice state, meaning properly recorded documents provide constructive notice to subsequent purchasers.

 • Recording fees are set by state statute and vary based on document type and page count.

-• Property records can be searched online through the region Appraisal District website, which provides free access to property tax information, ownership records, legal descriptions, and appraisal values.
+• Property records can be searched online through Fannin County Appraisal District website, which provides free access to property tax information, ownership records, legal descriptions, and appraisal values.

 • Certified copies of recorded documents can be requested from the County Clerk with proper identification and payment of statutory fees, typically $5 for the first page and $4 for each additional page.